leonhfr/tinysearch-action/README.md

 (Tutorial [source](https://github.com/tinysearch/tinysearch/blob/master/howto/hugo.md) in the tinysearch repository.)

-With Hugo, the index can be built by adding a custom JSON layout:
+With Hugo, the index can be built by adding a custom JSON layout.
+Create `layouts/_default/list.json.json`:

 ```json
 [